Named Entity Disambiguation is important in a Knowledge Graph Search System

 Part of the solution involves the use of a knowledge base that contains articles about named entities to use to disambiguate entities.
 As we learn from the paper, the knowledge base being referred to is Wikipedia.

 This knowledge base is built from a database of documents that are about named entities; entities that have proper names, such as “John Williams” (a person), “Long Beach” (a place), and “Python” (a movie, a programming language, and a deadly snake).

 How Wikipedia does Named Entity Disambiguation

 Wikipedia has features that help do named entity disambiguation when entities would otherwise be ambiguous:

 - Each of these articles present a context that is associated with a particular meaning or particular sense of the name.

 - These articles also contain links between instances of entity names and the article linked to the name.

 - These articles also include redirected articles that associate an alternative or alias of a name to a particular named entity article, like Mark Twain (a pen name) for Samuel Langhorne Clemens.

 - They include articles that disambiguate different senses of an ambiguous name, like adding a word to Danny Sullivan (technologist), to distinguish the Search Engine Land Editor from the race car driver of the same name.

 In short, relationship information about a specific sense of a name for a named entity depends upon its context – how it is linked to, and which article it might be linked to as well.
-The relationship between a name of an entity, and the particular named entity may be determined based upon a scoring model.
+The relationship between the name of an entity and the particular named entity may be determined based upon a scoring model.